MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-config-aws.md

 1. You can filter the recommendations by type, by resource, and by accounts.
 Additionally, you can click on the security configuration icon ![ASC icon](media/asc-icon.png) to open the recommendation in Amazon Security Hub for more information and to deep dive into the recommendation.

+    > [!NOTE]
+    > To make investigation even simpler, you can create custom queries and save them for later use.
+After you've finished building your query, click the **Save as** button in the top right corner of the filters.

     ![security configuration](media/security-configuration-aws.png)

 ## Next steps